Strong coupling theory of heavy fermion criticality: Critical fluctuation spectrum

-\textit{Spectrum of critical fluctuations.} We assume that in the paramagnetic phase of a metal close to an antiferromagnetic quantum critical point, the self energy for the single-particle Green's function is determined by the interaction with magnetic fluctuations.
-Here, we take the imaginary part of the renormalized retarded dynamical spin susceptibility for wave vectors near the AFM ordering wave vector $\mathbf{Q}$ to be of the form
+We assume that in the paramagnetic phase of a metal close to an antiferromagnetic quantum critical point, the self energy for the single-particle Green's function is determined by the interaction with magnetic fluctuations.
+We take the imaginary part of the renormalized retarded dynamical spin susceptibility for wave vectors near the AFM ordering wave vector ${\bf Q}$ to be of the form

-where $\mathbf{q}$ is measured from the ordering wave vector $\mathbf{Q}$.
-Here, $N_{0}$ is the bare and $N_{0}/Z$ the renormalized density of states at the Fermi surface, $v_{F}^{\ast }=Zv_{F}$ is the renormalized quasiparticle Fermi velocity, $\xi _{0}\simeq k_{F}^{-1}$ is the microscopic AFM correlation length and the control parameter $r=r_{0}+T/Z$, where $ r_{0}(H)=1+F(Q,H)\propto H/H_{c}-1$ and $T/Z$ is the temperature-dependent shift of the parameter $r$ \cite{LRVW, Millis}.
-Here, $F(Q,H)$ is a dimensionless generalized Landau parameter ,which tends to $-1$ at the critical point. $H$ is representative of the control parameter that tunes to the phase transition, and thus may be magnetic field, pressure, doping concentration, etc. The factor $Z$ multiplying $\mathbf{q}^{2}$ in Eq.\ (1) is a crucial feature of our theory, see \cite{WA,AW}.
+where $\bf{q}$ is measured from the ordering wave vector $\bf{Q}$.
+Here, $N_{0}$ is the bare density of states at the Fermi surface, $v_{F}$ is the bare Fermi velocity, and $\xi _{0}\simeq k_{F}^{-1}$ is the microscopic AFM correlation length.
+The control parameter $r$ is a function of both the tuning field and the temperature.
+The factor $\lambda_Q$ is the low-energy spin vertex at $\bf{q}=\bf{Q}$.
+A microscopic derivation of its behavior is in preparation.\cite{pw-cmv} We expect it to have singular behavior \textit{e.g.} $\lambda_Q \sim \omega^{-\phi}$, similar to that of the ${\bf q} = 0$ vertex for which $\phi =\eta$, the $Z$-factor exponent, by virtue of a Ward identity.
+In what follows, we use the results of Ref.\ \onlinecite{pw-cmv} and choose $\phi =\eta$ also for $\lambda_Q$.
+In fact, we show in this paper that this choice enables excellent agreement with experiment.

+At $T=0$, the control parameter $r$ vanishes at the QCP as a fractional power $r\propto |r_0|^{2\nu}$, where $r_{0}\propto(H-H_{c})$ or $r_{0}\propto(P-P_c)$, for magnetic field or pressure tuning, and $\nu$ is the correlation length exponent.
+In Appendix A, we show that $\nu = 1/(2 +z\eta)$ [Eq.\ (A1)], where $z$ is the dynamical exponent, determined in Sec.\ V. The non-Fermi liquid exponent $\eta$ is self-consistently determined in Sec.\ IV.

-We now define an energy-fluctuation propagator $\chi _{E}({\pmb \kappa},\nu )$ by combining two spin fluctuation propagators, in the form
+We now define an energy-fluctuation propagator $\chi _{E}({\pmb\kappa },\nu ) $ by combining two spin fluctuation propagators, in the form